omprakash24d/authflow/README.md

     -   In your Firebase project, go to "Authentication" > "Sign-in method".
     -   Enable "Email/Password".
     -   Enable desired social providers (Google, GitHub, Microsoft).
 For each, you'll need to follow Firebase's instructions for providing necessary app IDs and secrets from the respective provider platforms.
+    -   **For MFA**: No extra provider needs to be enabled, but ensure your project is on a plan that supports it if required by Firebase policies.
 3.  **Set up Firestore**:
     -   Go to "Firestore Database" and create a database.
 Start in "test mode" for easy local development, but **ensure you set up proper security rules before going to production.**
     -   AuthFlow uses Firestore to store user profiles (e.g., first name, last name) and a separate collection for username-to-email mapping to allow login with username.